1906-D $20 Liberty

 slabblankslab

-This is the only known United States $20 Gold Piece that was broadstruck out of the collar.
+This is one of only two known United States $20 Gold Pieces that was broadstruck out of the collar.
 It expanded in size and has a plain edge.
-There are 5-7 known partial collar $20 gold pieces that have sold in the $5,000 to $15,000 range.
+The other known broadstruck recently sold in a Heritage auction for $60,000.

 $20 Liberty gold pieces were only struck at the Denver Mint in 1906 and 1907.
-This is the only known broadstruck $20 Liberty gold piece from ANY U.S. Mint.
-It is possible that there was an issue properly setting up the dies and collar to correctly strike these gold coins since it was the first year of striking, creating this unique broadstruck mint error.
+It is possible that there was an issue properly setting up the dies and collar to correctly strike these gold coins since it was the first year of striking.
+This a phenomenal and extremely rare United States gold mint error.

 In 1905, the Denver Mint was testing the new presses and equipment and would only strike gold coins in 1906 and 1907.
 The press was setup to strike uniface bronze medals which were the diameter of $20 Liberty gold pieces.
 The design read DENVER 1905 on the obverse.
 These medals were struck as part of a ceremony celebrating the opening of the U.S. Mint in Denver.